Sports in Indianapolis: Indiana Fever (WNBA)

+Minor league teams

 Indianapolis Indians

 The Indianapolis Indians are a minor league baseball team based in Indianapolis.
 The team, which plays in the International League, is the AAA affiliate of the Pittsburgh Pirates.
 The Indians play at Victory Field, located in downtown Indianapolis.

 Founded in 1902, the Indianapolis Indians are the second-oldest minor league franchise in professional sports, behind only the Rochester Red Wings.

 In 1985, a group of local investors formed Indianapolis Baseball, Inc. to pursue a Major League Baseball team.
 The announcement was met with great fanfare; 12,000 season tickets were sold in anticipation of the new team, to be named the Indianapolis Arrows.
 The initiative was ultimately unsuccessful and season ticket holders were refunded by the end of the year.

 Indy Eleven

 Indy Eleven is a second-tier soccer team formed in 2013 and plays at the IU Michael A. Carroll Track & Soccer Stadium in Indianapolis.
 The team competed in the North American Soccer League from 2014 to 2017.
 They won their first honor during the 2016 season, capturing the Spring Season Championship with an undefeated record.
 They almost were the NASL Champions, barely losing to the New York Cosmos 4–2 in a penalty shoot-out (0–0 after 90 minutes) during Soccer Bowl 2016.
 They made a bid in 2017 to join top-tier Major League Soccer as a 2020 expansion team but were passed over at that time.
 In 2018, the Eleven joined the USL Championship, the second highest division.
+They are expected to relocate to Eleven Park in downtown Indianapolis upon completion of construction in 2025.
+However, in 2024, Indianapolis mayor Joe Hogsett met with MLS commissioner Don Garber to discuss MLS expansion and is planning to build a stadium in the location of the old Indianapolis Heliport.
+Because of this.
+Eleven Park construction has been put on hold.

+Indy Eleven Women

+Indy Eleven is a second-tier soccer team formed in 2022 and plays at Grand Park in the Indianapolis suburb of Westfield.
+They won their first honor during the 2023 season, capturing the USL W-League Championship.
+They are expected to relocate to Eleven Park in downtown Indianapolis upon completion of construction in 2025.
+In conjunction with their relocation, they are expected to join the announced USL Super League, which is currently pursuing classification as a top-tier league.
+This would elevate the team to a major league team, if announced plans are followed.

 Indy Fuel

 The Indy Fuel is a minor league ice hockey team in the ECHL, the third tier of professional hockey in North America.
 The franchise was founded in 2013 and has been affiliated with the NHL's Chicago Blackhawks since the Fuel's foundation.
+The team has played at Indiana Farmers Coliseum since their founding.
+They are expected to relocate to the Indianapolis suburb of Fishers in 2024, upon completion of construction of the Fishers Event Center.